Vegas shooter who killed 3 was a professor who recently applied for a job at UNLV, AP source says

 “No student should have to fear pursuing their dreams on a college campus,” the sheriff said.

-Police didn’t immediately identify the victims, the attacker or the motive and didn’t say what kind of weapon was used, although some witnesses reported hearing as many as 20 shots fired.
+Police didn’t immediately identify the victims, or the attacker’s motive.
+They also didn’t say what kind of weapon was used, although some witnesses reported hearing as many as 20 shots fired.

 UNLV professor Kevaney Martin took cover under a desk in her classroom, where another faculty member and three students took shelter with her.